Medicare MAC Audit

-Medicare Administrative Contractor (MAC) audits are invasive and time-consuming events that can lead to substantial financial liability for health care providers.
-Mistakes by auditors and health care provider personnel can lead to costly consequences.
-Therefore, providers need to take a comprehensive approach to defending against MAC audits with the goal of preventing further federal inquiry.
+Medicare Administrative Contractor (MAC) audits are invasive and time-consuming events that can lead to substantial financial liability for healthcare providers.
+Mistakes by auditors and healthcare provider personnel can lead to costly consequences.
+Therefore, providers need to take a comprehensive approach to defend against MAC audits with the goal of preventing further federal inquiry.

-Medicare Administrative Contractors (MACs) are, “private health care insurer[s] that ha[ve] been awarded a geographic jurisdiction to process Medicare Part A and [B] medical claims or Durable Medical Equipment (DME) claims for Medicare Fee-For-Service (FFS) beneficiaries.”
-They play several roles within the Centers for Medicare and Medicaid Services’ (CMS) “fee-for-service” audit recovery program, one of which includes auditing Medicare Part A and B reimbursement claims, claims submitted by DME companies, and claims from home health and hospice service providers.
+Medicare Administrative Contractors (MACs) are, “private healthcare insurer[s] that ha[ve] been awarded a geographic jurisdiction to process Medicare Part A and [B] medical claims or Durable Medical Equipment (DME) claims for Medicare Fee-For-Service (FFS) beneficiaries.”
+They play several roles within the Centers for Medicare and Medicaid Services’ (CMS) “fee-for-service” audit recovery program, which reviews the functions of the Medicare and Medicaid programs, one of which includes auditing Medicare Part A and B reimbursement claims, Medicare claims submitted by DME companies, and Medicare claims from home health and hospice service providers.

-During an audit, MAC auditors will review a provider’s Medicare billing records, and they may request to speak with certain employees.
-Once they have reviewed the information solicited, they will issue a finding that either: (i) the provider’s billings are accurate, (ii) the provider has underbilled Medicare and is entitled to additional reimbursement, or (iii) the provider has overbilled Medicare and is liable for recoupments.
+During an audit, MAC auditors will review a provider’s Medicare billing records, and part of their audit requests may be to speak with certain employees.
+Once they have spent time reviewing claims and reviewed the information solicited, they will issue a finding that either: (i) the provider’s billings are accurate, (ii) the provider has underbilled Medicare and is entitled to additional reimbursement, or (iii) the provider has overbilled Medicare and is liable for recoupments.

-Led by experienced health care fraud attorneys and former prosecutors with the U.S. Department of Justice (DOJ) and U.S. Attorney’s Office, Oberheiden & McMurrey, LLP is a team of experienced defense lawyers who represent health care providers in MAC audits.
-Our firm has represented physicians, pharmacists, dentists, DME companies, hospitals, hospices, home health care providers, and other individuals and entities in audits and investigations across the country.
-With our experience in the Medicare system and our knowledge of the government’s health care fraud enforcement strategies, our goal is to provide cost-effective and experienced representation.
+Led by experienced healthcare fraud attorneys and former prosecutors with the U.S. Department of Justice (DOJ) and U.S. Attorney’s Office, Oberheiden, P.C. is a team of experienced defense lawyers who represent healthcare providers in Medicare audits.
+Our firm has represented physicians, pharmacists, dentists, DME companies, hospitals, hospices, home healthcare providers, and other individuals and entities in audits and investigations across the country.
+With our experience in the Medicare system and our knowledge of the government’s healthcare fraud enforcement strategies, our goal is to provide cost-effective and experienced representation.

 If you are facing a MAC audit, it is important that you seek legal representation as soon as possible.
 Early intervention is important, and our attorneys can take action quickly with the goal that you and your personnel are prepared to respond appropriately to the auditors’ requests for information.